Do Dogs Get Headaches

 How to Treat Your Dog’s Headache

-If you suspect your dog has a headache the best way you deal with it depends on how intense their pain seems.
+If you suspect your dog has a headache, the best way to deal with it depends on how intense their pain seems.
 Some mild headaches will go away on their own.

 If your dog’s headache seems to be mild, it could pass in an hour or so.
 While your pup recovers, it is best to make their environment more comfortable and remove anything that might trigger or increase the headache.